lpinc/lpi-asset-loader/README.md

-## LpiAssetLoader ZF2 Module
+## LpiAssetLoader Zend Framework Module (ZF3 compatible)

 Created by [LPinc](http://livingpages.com/)

 ## Introduction

-LpiAssetLoader is a zend framework 2 - ZF2 - and zend framework 3 - ZF3 - module that helps configure the loading of front-end _custom_ or _bower_ javascript and css files and assets.
+LpiAssetLoader is a zend framework - ZF2 and ZF3 - module that helps configure the loading of front-end _custom_, _bower_, or _npm_ javascript and css files and assets.

-This module can be especially handy if you need to load AMD javascript modules in your layouts or view scripts.
+This module can be especially handy if you load AMD javascript modules in your layouts or view scripts.

 ## Installation